goauthentik/authentik/website/docs/troubleshooting/whitelist_email.md

   return ak_message("Access denied for this email domain")
 ```

-This will allow only the `allowed_domains` list of domains for logging in through SSO such as Google Oauth2.
+This configuration specifies the `allowed_domains` list of domains for logging in through SSO, such as Google OAuth2.
 If your email is not in the available domains, you will receive a 'Permission Denied' message on the login screen.